Author: A.N. Nash

 I recommend icepick designs regularly to those with physical limitations, those still building their training base, or those who need a carry option that is virtually weightless and invisible.
 It is the equalizer for the less experienced and a reliable secondary for the professional.

-In a market crowded with over-engineered solutions, the Bladetricks tactical icepick is a case for doing one thing with complete precision.
+In a market crowded with over-engineered solutions, the Bladetricks icepick is a case for doing one thing with complete precision.
 The 1800s got the concept right.
 The execution is what continuous refinement is for.

-Innovating tactical icepick design since 2010. — A.N.
+Innovating icepick design since 2010. — A.N.
 Nash | Bladetricks

 • Pikal Knife Fighting: Biomechanics, Anatomy, and the Reality of Edge In